Jingo88/bestMovies/README.md

 If you ever feel the need to change your table names or reset the data in your database just remove your current db and rerun the command above.

 ## <a name=server>Server</a>
-Your server.js file can get fairly long.
-We'll try to condense it here and hit the major points.
+Your server file can get fairly long.
+This tutorial will point out some of the necessities, and provide some hints and samples for you to reference to

 #### Require
 First require all the correct packages.
 Make sure to put these as dependencies in your package.json file, and .gitignore your node_modules folder.